makerdao/dss-gov/README.md

 Launches the system.
 This function is meant to activate the system and just to be used once.

-Requires a minimum amount of MKR is deposited and active in the contract.
+Requires that a minimum amount of MKR is deposited and active in the contract.

 ### propose(address exec, address action)